JanusGraph/janusgraph/docs/advanced-topics/eventual-consistency.md

 Run regular batch-jobs to repair inconsistencies in the graph using [JanusGraph with TinkerPop’s Hadoop-Gremlin](hadoop.md).
 This is the only strategy that can address all inconsistencies and effectively repair them.
-We will provide increasing support for such repairs in future versions of Faunus.

 **Soft Deletes**
 Instead of deleting vertices, they are marked as deleted which keeps